 As the filter gets clogged, it stops functioning optimally, creating a dirty, slow-filtering pool.
 As you can imagine, swimming in a dirty, contaminated pool can lead to numerous diseases that may turn out to be hazardous.

 So, it is essential to note the pressure gauge when you initially install the clean filter.
 On your next reading, if the pressure gauge reads 8 to 10 PSI over the initial reading, it tells you that it’s time to clean it.
 Two arrows pointing towards the pressure gauge should say to you when it’s time for the next cleaning session.

 Certain external factors may cause your pool filter to become dirty or clogged quicker than usual.
 If the pool cartridge filter is undersized, it will have a smaller capacity, and thus, become dirty quicker.
 Environmental factors may also determine how soon the filter gets dirty.

 Step 2 — Opening Up the Filter Housing

 Now, take the rubber mallet and loosen the clamp.
-Once it is loose enough, you can easily remove the top housing, which should reveal the filters.
+Once it is loose enough, you can easily remove the top housing, revealing the filters.

-Keep in mind that when you open the housing, water will automatically fall (which may be avoided by taking certain steps).
-To avoid this, open the breather valve at the top to prevent a vacuum.
+Keep in mind that water will automatically fall when you open the housing (which may be avoided by taking specific steps).
+To prevent this, open the breather valve at the top to avoid a vacuum.
 You may also choose to drain the filter housing before beginning.

 Step 3 — Flushing The Filters With Water